 Finding effective alcoholism treatment can be difficult, but understanding what to look for is a great way to get started to help you or your loved one.
-There is a strong chance that you or someone close to you is suffering from alcohol use disorder and learning more about treatment providers can help you decide what treatment center will provide you or your loved one with the best chance of success.
+There is a strong chance that you or someone close to you is suffering from alcoholism or alcohol use disorder.
+Learning more about treatment providers can help you decide what treatment center will provide you or your loved one with the best chance of success.

 April is Alcohol Awareness Month, as we learn more about addiction and alcoholism, it is important to remember that the reason that we are learning is so that people who need treatment can find it and take advantage of it.
 However, for many people finding a treatment center can be hard and many may not know exactly where to start.

 The best way to begin looking for the right treatment center is to know what you need to look for.
 Luckily, the National Institute on Alcohol Abuse and Alcoholism (NIAAA) has a number of tips that can help the public when looking for a proper alcohol treatment facility.